 Surgical site infections are the second most common type of healthcare associated infection (HAI) in U.S. hospitals (290,000 per year) and account for the greatest additional healthcare cost, between $3.5 and 10 billion per year.
-California hospitals are required to report deep incisional and organ/space SSIs and all surgeries in specified surgical procedure categories.
-Reporting SSI data to CDPH for 2 surgical procedure categories via the Centers for Disease Control and Prevention (CDC) National Healthcare Safety Network (NHSN) was initiated on April 1, 2011.
-The required surgical procedure categories were expanded to 29 starting on June 1, 2011.
-In January 2012, a release of SSI data covering April through June, 2011, for 4 surgical procedure categories accompanied the first interactive HAI map on this website.
-The current SSI data release is the first annual release of data submitted via NHSN which covers surgical procedures performed since April 1 or June 1, 2011 and any subsequent infections reported to CDPH by April 9, 2012.
+As of June 1, 2011, California hospitals are required to report deep incisional and organ/space SSIs and all surgeries in 29 surgical procedure categories via the Centers for Disease Control and Prevention (CDC) National Healthcare Safety Network (NHSN).
+Nine of these surgery types are included in the Interactive HAI Map along with other HAIs.
+This SSI report is the first based on a full year of data submitted via NHSN.
+It covers surgical procedures performed during 2012 and any subsequent infections reported to CDPH by May 3, 2013.

 CDPH is mandated to report SSI data using risk adjustments according to NHSN protocols.
-For SSI, NHSN developed Standardized Infection Ratios (SIR), a comparison of the observed number of infections to the predicted number based on the national average, for each surgical procedure category.
-The SIR is risk adjusted by using information reported by hospitals on each surgery performed, including information on patient health, for 24 of the 29 reported surgical procedure categories.
+NHSN developed a category-specific Standardized Infection Ratio (SIR) for SSI in each surgical procedure category.
+The SIR is a comparison of the observed number of infections to the predicted number based on the national average.
+For 24 of the 29 reported surgical procedure categories, the SIR is risk adjusted by using information reported by hospitals on each surgery performed, including information on patient health.

 Risk adjusted SIRs allow comparison among hospitals for a surgical procedure category.
 However, it is important to keep in mind that the NHSN risk adjustment method may not take into account all of the differences in risk of infection for patients in those hospitals.
-Further, many of these differences are not large and may change with a full year of data.
+Furthermore, many of these differences are not large and may change from year to year.

-To view the Key Findings and Public Health Actions for this data release, see Key Findings
+To view the Key Findings and Public Health Actions for this report, see Key Findings

 What’s in Key Findings?
-This is a summary of the key findings from this data release including introduction, important results and suggested public health actions based on the results displayed in the 35 tables.
+This is a summary of the key findings, including introduction, important results and suggested public health actions, based on the data and results displayed in the 34 tables.

-TABLES 1 to 12 (3MB) for abdominal aortic aneurysm repair, appendix surgery, bile duct, liver or pancreatic surgery, cardiac surgery, coronary artery bypass graft with both chest and donor site incisions, coronary artery bypass graft with chest incision only, gallbladder surgery, colon surgery, Cesarean section, spinal fusion, open reduction of fracture and gastric surgery.
+Tables 1 to 12 (6MB) for abdominal aortic aneurysm repair, appendix surgery, bile duct, liver or pancreatic surgery, cardiac surgery, coronary artery bypass graft with both chest and donor site incisions, coronary artery bypass graft with chest incision only, gallbladder surgery, colon surgery, Cesarean section, spinal fusion, open reduction of fracture and gastric surgery.

-TABLES 13 to 24 (2MB) for hip prosthesis, abdominal hysterectomy, knee prosthesis, kidney transplant, laminectomy, liver transplant, rectal surgery, refusion of spine, small bowel surgery, thoracic surgery, vaginal hysterectomy, and abdominal surgery.
+Tables 13 to 24 (4MB) for hip prosthesis, abdominal hysterectomy, knee prosthesis, kidney transplant, laminectomy, liver transplant, rectal surgery, refusion of spine, small bowel surgery, thoracic surgery, vaginal hysterectomy, and abdominal surgery.